Skip to main contentSkip to navigation

 Confidentiality, NDAs, and Chain of Custody

-We do not sign Business Associate Agreements (BAAs) and are not HIPAA certified.
-If your organization requires BAA coverage, we are happy to discuss the specifics of your compliance requirements before work begins.
+We do not sign Business Associate Agreements (BAAs).
+If your organization requires BAA coverage, we are happy to discuss the specifics of your data-handling requirements before work begins.

 1